Artificial Intelligence, what is the real danger?

 “Narrow” and “general purpose” artificial intelligence systems that can perform tasks more efficiently than humans are a remarkable opportunity for governments and corporations seeking to exert greater control over human behavior.

-As Shoshana Zuboff reports in her 2019 book The Age of Surveillance Capitalism, the evolution of digital technologies could lead to the emergence of “of a new economic class that claims human experience as a free raw material for secret commercial practices of extraction, prediction and sales. "
+As Shoshana Zuboff reports in her 2019 book The Age of Surveillance Capitalism, the evolution of digital technologies could lead to "of a new economic class that claims human experience as a free raw material for secret commercial practices of extraction, prediction and sales. "

 The increasingly symbiotic relationship between government and private-sector surveillance is partly the result of a national security apparatus “galvanized by the 11/XNUMX attacks” and intent on cultivating and appropriating emerging technologies to obtain the “ complete knowledge" of people's behavior and personal lives, Zuboff's book states.